-"B-B" street, "A" Street from Bake to "B" Street, and "B" Street from Rancho to "A" Street are proposed to be maintained by the City of the Lake Forest.
-All other streets, while open to the public, are constructed by the developer as private roads and maintained by the HOA.
+All streets, including "B-B" street, "A" Street from Bake to "B" Street, and "B" Street from Rancho to "A" Street are constructed by the developer as private roads and maintained by the HOA.

 Water and Sewer infrastructure as well as relocation of IRWD lines on the southern edge are funded and constructed by the developer, built to IRWD standards and dedicated to IRWD.
 IRWD also maintains its lines.